10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 1. Tour the Parliament Buildings

-Of all the places to visit in Ottawa- the Parliament Buildings are a must!
+Of all the places to visit – the Parliament Buildings are an Ottawa must see!
 Overlooking the Ottawa River, Parliament Hill consists of three buildings: the East, the West, and the Centre Blocks.
 This is where representatives from across Canada gather to make laws that affect every single Canadian.

 Take a self-guided tour of the exterior.
 Wander the grounds to take in the amazing Gothic architecture.
 The buildings were built between 1859 and 1927 and the details are impressive – the soaring columns, spires, stained glass windows, and peaked arches.
 At the back of the buildings, you will have river views straight across to the province of Quebec.